Ptychosperma elegans: Cultivation

 The tropical species is a popular palm in gardens and parks, where its arched crown, slender trunk, and red fruit are regarded as appealing feature.
 They are less successful in cooler climates and somewhat to susceptible to frosts.
 Plants grown in pots or indoors require high amounts of light with humid and warm conditions.
 A blight that covers leaves with dark brown patches, especially in sub-tropical climates, does not seem to interfere with a specimen's growth.

 Ptychosperma elegans is cultivated as an ornamental tree for planting in temperate climate gardens and parks.
 It is a single trunked tree, that in cultivation can reach 20–40 ft in height.

-It has been naturalized in South Florida since at least the 1950s, and remains the only member of its genus naturalized in the USA.
+It has been naturalized in South Florida since at least the 1950s, and remains the only member of its genus naturalized in the US.
 Due to its intolerance of cold, it is mostly found in South Florida and coastal Tampa.
 It also is used in Coastal Southern California, primarily Orange and San Diego counties.